 (The functions in bold are the highest priority functions.)

-A high-level description of the new, changed or retired service.
-Relevant background may be included here for context.

-Should typically be kept to a couple of paragraphs.
-This high-level description is further informed by the service requirements and scope sub-sections.

 Strategic alignment

-Briefly describe how the objectives align with the business strategy or ITS and what the associated benefits being sought are.

 The Student Portal Mobile App will support the University’s Growing Esteem strategy in the area of Teaching and Learning.
 In particular the app will support the University’s goal of attracting students of the highest academic potential, regardless of background, by delivering an outstanding university experience.

-The Student Portal Mobile App is part of the University’s overall online strategy(need wording from online strategy document here).
+The Student Portal Mobile App is part of the University’s overall online strategy and will conform to the vision of the Growing Esteem strategy where “Our ICT services will be responsive to the needs of our students and staff and will have the capability to respond to challenges with agility and an innovative approach to solving problems.”

 Potential benefits